-Workplace surveillance can have many benefits, both for employers and staff, but it can be a tricky issue to navigate.
+Workplace surveillance can have many benefits for employers and staff, but it can be tricky to navigate.
 As an employer, you naturally want to protect the business and keep a close eye on its day-to-day running, but you dont want to upset anyone.
-The last thing you want to do is to make your employees feel that you dont trust them, or to breach any privacy laws.
+The last thing you want to do is to make your employees feel that you dont trust them or breach any privacy laws.

 Why carry out workplace surveillance in the first place?

 There are quite a few reasons why workplace surveillance can be worth doing, even if there are some employee and legal issues to be worked out.
 For example, it allows employers to:

 - Prevent or deter crime, theft or misconduct

 - Ensure company policies are not broken

 - Safeguard employees and protect members of the public

 - Ensure high-quality customer service